jaz-on/feed-to-blogroll/README.txt

 - Keyboard navigation support for all features
 - Screen reader compatibility with descriptive text
 - High contrast support and focus indicators
+- ARIA-compliant structure (list/listitem) and keyboard navigation for cards

 = Screen Reader Support =
 - Descriptive alt text for all images